 - Masculine or military-inspired pointed collars and lapels replaced the ’30s round collar.

-- Fabrics included cotton, rayon, or light wool.
-Sheers, velvet, and corduroy for afternoon semi-formal attire.
+- Fabrics included cotton, rayon, chambrey, or wool.
+Sheers, velvet, and silk for afternoon semi-formal attire.
 Chiffon or shiny rayon for evening.

 - Colors were primary tones of navy blue, evergreen, red, violet, pink, medium blue, yellow, brown and black.
 Learn about popular 1940s colors and fabrics.